 /var/lib/pgsql/data/postgresql.conf.
 See section Postgres Tuning in

-the installation page for the parameters to change.
+for the parameters to change.

 Now start the postgresql service after updating this config file.